MarcusLundstroem/Populism_and_democratic_politics_final_paper/README.md

 Upon further inspection, there are some flaws in the cleaning of the data, affecting the results of the mediation analysis.
 However, this error is not central to the results of the paper.
-The mediation analysis was merely carried out due to time over before hand in.
+The mediation analysis was merely carried out due to free time before hand in, and was submitted merely as a subargument.
+Previous research discussed in the paper already provide evidence for the claim.
 I am posting this to ensure reliability.